 In the open field, the UCLA product deploys an active off-hand that can dish out punishing stiff arms.
 His jump cut also effectively creates space between him and incoming defenders swiftly.

 Now, let’s not forget the other aspects of being an RB.
-Charbonnet has solid hands as a receiver, dropping less than 10 passes in his career.
+Charbonnet has soft hands and a solid catch radius (32″ arms) as a receiver, hauling in 60 receptions over the last two years.
 But more importantly, the UCLA RB has a strong foundation as a pass blocker.
 He sets with a wide base and can absorb blitzes from linebackers.

 Charbonnet’s Areas for Improvement

-He played the majority of that season but stated that his knee never felt 100%.
+He played the majority of that year but stated that his knee never felt 100%.
 Since then, Charbonnet has dealt with knee, calf, and biceps injuries, none of which proved too significant.